Glomerulonephritis

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-You may need to see a doctor who treats kidney diseases.
+A doctor who treats kidney diseases may be needed.

 Blood and urine tests will be done to check kidney function.